-RELOCATION: At the time it is determined that a homeowner is eligible for relocation, the homeowner will be provided with housing counseling services where information on housing options will be made available and the homeowner will be given a change to make an informed decision regarding those options.
-Relocation allows for PRDOH acquisition of the damaged property, coupled with a housing voucher which allows the applicant to select a home outside of a high-risk area.
+All interested parties are encouraged to monitor the website for more information about the Action Plan and related documentation. nsulation.
+269 This can homes must tial for elevation el by adversely sis will proceed nomes will likely ty of the home on.
+If elevation is ternative option r relocation, the information on en a change to ows for PRDOH which allows the applicant to select a home outside of a high-risk area.
 Damaged properties acquired by PRDOH will be demolished and vacant lots will be maintained as green space.
 Replacement homes will be existing units.
 Units may also be bank-foreclosed properties, a market-listed unit, or a home in a condominium or co-op.
 Existing homes must be located in Puerto Rico and must meet Housing Quality Standards (HQS), and pass applicable environmental clearance and permit requirements before an applicant awardee may move in.